Skip to main content

 Static vs dynamic JSON

-The principle task on defining a schema for JSON is to determine the appropriate type for each key's value.
+The principal task on defining a schema for JSON is to determine the appropriate type for each key's value.
 We recommended users apply the following rules recursively on each key in the JSON hierarchy to determine the appropriate type for each key.

 1. Primitive types - If the key's value is a primitive type, irrespective of whether it is part of a sub object or on the root, ensure you select its type according to general schema design best practices and type optimization rules.
 Arrays of primitives, such as phone_numbers below, can be modeled as Array(<type>) e.g., Array(String).